Dependent dwelling units have a maximum floor area of 100m2.

-- Number – only one dependent dwelling unit can be associated with any dwelling on the site.
+- Number – you can only have one dependent dwelling unit with one main dwelling on a site.

-- Duration – once a dependent person ceases to live in the unit, then within 6 months the Dependent Dwelling Unit must be removed or integrated into the main dwelling building.
-The removal of the kitchen facilities is considered to be integration into the main dwelling.
+- Duration – once a dependent person ceases to live in the unit, the dependent dwelling unit must be removed or integrated into the main dwelling building within six months.
+Removing kitchen facilities is considered to be integrating into the main dwelling.

-- Compliance with the Residential Zone bulk and location requirements if your site is in the Residential Zone.
-If the site is in the Rural Zone, then you will need to comply with the Rural Zone requirements.
+- Residential zone bulk and location requirements – if your site is in the residential zone, you will need to comply with the residential zone requirements.

 - Air noise control – the District Plan has requirements for acoustics and insulation if you live in an ‘air noise control area’, like near the airport.